 Fat is a word which conjures up negative thoughts when heard; we tend to mentally associate the word with poor nutrition and have traditionally been encouraged to cut down the levels of fat in our diet in order to promote good health.
 However, as time has gone on, it appears the negatives of fat have been overstated, resulting in a decline in fat intake which isn’t necessarily a good thing because it may be replaced with an intake of sugar.

 Fat is needed for growth, development and cell function among many other roles.
 Fat is also important for the absorption of fat-soluble vitamins such as vitamins A and E. As we will see with carbohydrates there are different types of fats.
 Some are better than others.
-As a rule of thumb, avoid trans fats, consume some saturated fat but not too much and your main source of fats should be mono- and polyunsaturated fats.
-Rich sources of unsaturated fats include olive oil, flaxseed, rapeseed, oil, soya, peanuts, avocados and oily fish.
+As a rule of thumb, avoid trans fats, consume some saturated fat but not at the expense of mono- and polyunsaturated fats which should be your main sources of fats.
+Rich sources of unsaturated fats include olive oil, flaxseed, sunflower seeds and oil, rapeseed oil, soya, peanuts, avocados and oily fish.

 Read more about fats in our article Good Fats & Bad Fats.

 There are essentially two types of carbohydrates: simple and complex.
 Simple carbohydrates are sugars; the majority in a typical Western diet are consumed through processed foods where the sugars have been added.
 Simple carbs are fast acting; in other words, they are digested quickly resulting in a rapid increase and then decrease in a person’s blood glucose.

 Complex carbohydrates tend to be digested more slowly causing a steady rise and gradual fall in a person’s blood glucose.
 Complex carbohydrates include rice, oats, potatoes, couscous and quinoa.